1 IN 2

 • two or more of your close family members (such as a parent or sibling) have had pancreatic cancer

 Genetic testing aims to find inherited faulty genes that may increase a person’s risk of developing some cancers.
-People with a strong family history of cancer can go to a family cancer clinic for genetic counselling and tests.
+People with a strong family history of cancer can go to a family cancer clinic for genetic counselling.

 Talk to your doctor, local family cancer clinic or call 13 11 20 cancer support for more information.